aaronbloomfield/pdr/labs/lab03/index.md

      will be responsible for this material for the midterms and final exam.
 3. You need to expand your pre-lab code to handle keyboard input.
 See the specifications in the in-lab section for how to handle the input.
-4. The files you submit should be a FULLY WORKING postfix calculator.
+4. The files you submit should be a FULLY WORKING postfix calculator, which still uses the STL stack class.
 5. Start working on the post-lab (implementing your own stack class) if you get your calculator fully working before lab ends.
 6. Files to download: none (just your pre-lab source code)